3 Classic Japanese Cheese Snacks You Should Try

-The Japanese treats are Cheese Tara (Chiitara), Cheese Kamaboko (Chiikama), and Cheese Kakidane, about which I will talk today.
+So here, let me introduce such treats as Cheese Tara (Chiitara), Cheese Kamaboko (Chiikama), and Cheese Kakidane.

 Cheese Tara (Chiitara)

-It consists of a stick of processed cheese sandwiched between two thin sheets of dried codfish paste.
+It consists of a stick of processed cheese sandwiched between two thin strips of dried codfish paste.

 Cheese Kamaboko (Chiikama)

-Cheese Kamaboko is a modern variety of Kamaboko typically consumed as an Otsumami snack, which is a firm fish paste Surimi snack with half-dried processed cheese bits embedded throughout.
+Cheese Kamaboko is a modern variety typically consumed as Otsumami.
+It is a firm fish cake with half-dried cheese bits embedded throughout it.

-Cheese Kamaboko is as popular as Cheese Tara among Japanese drinkers, so it is also available at many supermarkets and convenience stores around the country.
+Cheese Kamaboko is as popular as Cheese Tara among drinkers, and they are available at most supermarkets and convenience stores.

-Flavored mainly with soy sauce and red chili pepper, Kaki no Tane itself is a savory, a little bit spicy rice cracker, which has been a long-time favorite Otsumami snack here in Japan.
+Flavored with soy sauce and red chili pepper, Kaki no Tane itself is savory and a little bit spicy.